 TGah Editor: Change the paragraphs below as follows (#6094, 6096, 6131):

-The PRAW Periodicity subfield indicates the period of current PRAW occurrence in the unit of (short)beacon interval.
+The PRAW Periodicity subfield indicates the period of current PRAW occurrence in the unit of beacon interval if dot11ShortBeaconInterval is false and in the unit of short beacon interval if dot11ShortBeaconInterval is true (see 10.1.3.10.2).

-The PRAW Start Offset subfield indicates the offset value from the end of the frame that carries the current RPS element to the S1G Beacon frame that the first window of the PRAW appears, in units of (short) beacon interval.
+The PRAW Start Offset subfield indicates the offset value from the end of the frame that carries the current RPS element to the S1G Beacon frame that the first window of the PRAW appears, in units of beacon interval or short beacon interval.

 8.4.2.190 AID Request element